 Climate Cafés are informal spaces for people to get together, share ideas, information and get involved in climate action.
 Cafés bring people together from across communities to focus on solutions.
 To find out about a café near you check Climate Café® – Welcome to the Climate Café® Hub

-The Adaptation Scotland programme provides advice and support to help organisations, businesses and communities prepare for, and build resilience to the impacts of climate change.
-Adaptation Scotland is a programme funded by the Scottish Government and delivered by the sustainability charity Sniffer.
+The Adaptation Scotland programme provides advice and support to help organisations, businesses and communities prepare for, and build resilience to the impacts of climate change we now can’t avoid.

 Energy Saving Trust deliver a number of initiatives on behalf of the Scottish Government that help community transport groups switch to the use of low-carbon vehicles, including an E-bike grant fund.